ronyb29/blog/content/post/floats/index.md

 It seems simple enough to de-scramble the pieces and convert them back and forth.
 Let's take a look at how I did it in Python.

 ### Structs and bit fields
 I think what we need here is a special kind of struct called a [bit field](https://en.wikipedia.org/wiki/Bit_field), this is basically a struct that has different bit lengths specified for its values.
-If you've read some C code before, specially if it was intended to interact with hardware, you might have seem something like this:
+If you've read some C code before, specially if it was intended to interact with hardware, you might have seen something like this:

 ```c
 #include <stdio.h>